tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 - The live execution depends on JSON-RPC node to send transactions.

+- The live execution maintains the application state in a state file (JSON) and and can resume from crashes.

 - You need to give `tick_offset_minutes` command line option to tell how much time we give for the price feed to generate candles after the trade cycle is triggered.
 This has a defaul value.